paymentwall/paymentwall.github.io/docs/integration-direct-mobiamo.md

 # Mobiamo

-[Mobiamo](http://www.mobiamo.com/) is a mobile SMS payment method, which has connected to over 240 mobile network operators.
+[Mobiamo](http://www.mobiamo.com/) is a mobile SMS payment method which connects you to over 240 mobile network operators.
 You can build your own mobile payment experience into your application by integrating it.

 ## Use Mobiamo

-Mobiamo offers support only for fixed price points per country and also per mobile carrier.
-Therefore it won't be available if the price point mismatch.
-Refer to [Mobiamo coverage](http://www.mobiamo.com/coverage) for details.
+Mobiamo only supports specific price points per country depending on the mobile carrier used.
+Therefore it won't be visible in the widget if there is a price point mismatch.
+Refer to [Mobiamo coverage](http://www.mobiamo.com/coverage) for more details.

 You can also pull the list of Mobiamo active price points for a project in a specific country via [price point API](/apis#section-mobiamo-pricepoint).